MediaRon/wp-presenter-pro/readme.txt

 1. Requires WordPress 5.3 or greater.
 2. Requires PHP 5.6 or greater.
 3. Requires Gutenberg (no classic editor).
+The Gutenberg plugin is recommended.
 4. Activate the plugin and you'll see a Slides top-level menu item.
 5. From there, you can create your presentation.